YoranBrondsema/yoranbrondsema/content/open-invite/_index.md

-My name is Yoran Brondsema and I live in Brussels, Belgium.
-I co-founded [Sutori](https://www.sutori.com) and [Curvo](https://curvo.eu) and I'm also the CTO of both of these companies.

-## Open invite
 I love chatting about the things I write about, and helping people with problems.
 So hereby I'm handing out an open invite to email me.
 If you have something to talk about or questions on anything, feel free to reach out by